Environment & Nature

 “Grow Smart, Grow Green” is the guiding principle for campus development, balancing the need for growth with environmental sensitivity and responsibility.
 As a microcosm for the pressures of urban growth, UTM remains committed to proving that expansion and development can be accomplished in an environmentally sensitive and responsible manner.
 “Grow Smart, Grow Green” provides a framework to guide all our decisions that may impact our environment.

 UTM is well-known for its beautiful natural setting, located along the banks of the Credit River.
 Wildlife such as squirrels, groundhogs, possums, raccoons, rabbits and deer are commonly seen on campus.

-Seven of UTM's buildings have green roofs (roofs which are planted with vegetation): CCT (over the parking garage), the Hazel McCallion Academic Learning Centre, Instructional Centre, Health Sciences Complex, the RAWC, Innovation Complex, Deerfield Hall, and Maanjiwe nendamowinan.
-Green roofs have many benefits, including insulating the building, reducing the urban heat island effect, improving stormwater quality and reducing runoff and providing habitat for wildlife.
+Seven of UTM's buildings have green roofs (roofs that are planted with vegetation): CCT (over the parking garage), the Hazel McCallion Academic Learning Centre, Instructional Centre, Health Sciences Complex, the RAWC, Innovation Complex and Deerfield Hall.
+Green roofs have many benefits, including insulating the building, reducing the urban heat island effect, improving stormwater quality, reducing runoff, and providing habitat for wildlife.